Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ## Technology used

 The Core of the OSPSuite as well as PKSim and MoBi are written using the .NET Framework currently in version 4.8.
 The language used is C# 7.3.
-The architecture is based on the “onion architecture” and the view pattern used is the MVP pattern (MVC, MVVM etc.)
+The architecture is based on the “onion architecture” and the view pattern used is the MVP pattern (Model-View-Presenter, Model-View-ViewModel etc.)
 The underlying view engine is using Winforms.

 Severals third party components are being used in the application:
--	DevExpress .Net WinForm Suite ( currently version 21.2.3).
+-	DevExpress .Net WinForm Suite.
 The DevExpress components are used in all views, even for the simplest UI elements such as button or label in order to support skins.
--	NHibernate (currently version 5.2.5).
+-	NHibernate.
 The ORM is used to serialize the pksim project into a SQLite database.
--	Castle (currently version 5.0.1).
+-	Castle.
 Excellent inversion of control container implementation.
--	NUnit (currently version 3.13.3).
+-	NUnit.
 Simple yet powerful unit test framework.
--   Npoi (currently version 2.5.5).
+-   Npoi.
 Used to read from and write to xml files.
--	FakeItEasy (currently version 7.3.1).
+-	FakeItEasy.
 Used in conjunction with NUnit to mock objects used in tests.
--	Microsoft Extensions Logging (currently version 3.1.0).
+-	Microsoft Extensions Logging.
 Used to log any warnings or error to a log file or to the console when debugging.

 ## Architecture